ehultee/plastic-networks/README.md

 This repository will store code associated with our plastic network model for calving glaciers.

+As of 29 Aug 2019:
+-Core model code has been moved into SERMeQ subfolder for import.
+If you are trying to run a script in another subfolder and you run into errors importing modules, this is probably why.
+All import commands for flowline\_class\_hierarchy, GL\_model\_tools, network\_selection, and plastic\_utilities\_v2 should be changed to:
+"from ..SERMeQ import [module name]".

 As of 21 June 2018:
 -All functions associated with the network approach are implemented in a set of classes in "flowline_class_hierarchy.py".